 Ofgem has gone further and gave the green light to an initiative to overhaul industry systems by 2020 to allow people to switch by the next working day – a bold proposal which should reduce the switch timeline by 20 days.

-How to switch supplier
+How to switch suppliers

 We’re not just saying this – the easiest and best way to switch to the cheapest gas and electricity deals is to use an automated switching service like Switchd.
-We compare your current tariff daily against 1000’s of other UK tariffs and once you’re signed-up, you’ll know within a few minutes if you’re over-paying for your energy.
+We compare your current tariff daily against 1000’s of other UK tariffs and once you’re signed up, you’ll know within a few minutes if you’re overpaying for your energy.

-Some customers worry that using automated switching may result in their gas and electricity being moved to a supplier they may not like or with whom they’ve had a pervious bad experience.
+Some customers worry that using automated switching may result in their gas and electricity being moved to a supplier they may not like or with whom they’ve had a previous bad experience.
 Our personalised dashboard allows you to exclude certain suppliers from your search, select a minimum savings amount or choose only green tariffs.
 What’s more, we only use a list of carefully vetted suppliers who are evaluated by their own customers and whose service and switching timescales are constantly monitored.